 Finally, you will export the video to the format that you want after finishing editing it.
-ActivePresenter supports exporting to normal videos with many formats such as MP4, MKV, WMV, FLV, AVI, and WebM or interactive videos with HTML5 format.
-Therefore, you can easily publish your video to YouTube, web pages or share with others with these common formats.
+ActivePresenter supports exporting to normal videos with many formats such as MP4, MKV, WMV, FLV, AVI, and WebM or interactive HTML5 format.
+Therefore, you can easily publish your video to YouTube, web pages, or directly upload your HTML5 courses to an LMS called ActivePresenter Online and share with others easily.

 Nowadays, you can see instructional videos everywhere, in any field because they seem to be the most effective way to give information quickly and visually.
 It’s now easier to create a video in general and an instructional video in particular.
 That is at your fingertips thanks to ActivePresenter – an all-in-one screen recording, video editing, and video exporting software.
 Give ActivePresenter a try and see how it can bring your video content to life.